Orbital Stability of Closely-Spaced Four-planet Systems: Phase-Shifting for Differing Initial Longitudes

 \section{Phase-Shifting for Differing Initial Longitudes}

-An unexpected result of our investigations into four-planet systems is the appearance of a ``phase shift'' displacement of lifetime extrema towards less widely-spaced initial separations for systems with initially aligned longitudes relative to those with Random (as well as most other) initial longitudes. \cite{10.1093/mnras/stz3402} looked into the instability time distributions for various randomly drawn systems.
-However, we seek to investigate if there is an underlying mechanism that influences the results of the aforementioned study.
+An unexpected result of our investigations into four-planet systems is the appearance of a ``phase shift'' displacement of lifetime extrema towards less widely-spaced initial separations for systems with initially Aligned longitudes relative to those with Random (as well as most other) initial longitudes.
 The lifetime displacement between longitude sets is evident by comparing the locations of the resonance-induced dips as seen in Figure \ref{fig:SL09Align}.
 To investigate the apparent phase-shifting, we use an extrema discovery method detailed in \ref{subsec:Data Processing}.
 This method is applied to the relationship between log lifetimes and initial orbital separation for four-planet systems in Section \ref{the aligned sl09 phase shift}, allowing us to determine the locations of the various local extrema labeled in Figure \ref{fig:rollingmedians}.
 It is visually evident that systems with Aligned initial longitudes have lifetime extrema shifted inward (to smaller $\beta$) compared with lifetime extrema locations for well-separated systems with SL09 longitudes.
 Additionally, this shifting appears to decrease in magnitude as the planetary spacing ($\beta$) increases.
 Upon comparison with other initial longitude prescriptions, a general progressive trend in phase-shifting is observed as initial longitudes approach conjunction.
 The physical mechanism responsible for the shift is explained in Section \ref{subsec: Mechanism Responsible for Phase Shifting}.